jonnonz1/nz-statute-book/acts/public/2005/prisoners-and-victims-claims-act-2005.md

   (b) a notice that, under section 22, is given as an addition to the notice.
 (3) The Chief District Court Judge may designate a Tribunal for 1 or more specified groups of claims, or 1 or more specified classes of groups of claims, filed under section 28.
 (4) The Chief District Court Judge may designate another Tribunal to deal with some or all of a claim or application if the Tribunal to which it has been referred under this section is, because of exceptional circumstances, unable to deal with all or that part of the claim or application.
-(5) However, the Chief District Court Judge must consult with the Judge Advocate General before designating a Tribunal under this section if a claim to which the designation relates involves an offender convicted by a court martial, or found guilty by an officer exercising summary powers, under the Armed Forces Discipline Act 1971.
+(5) However, the Chief District Court Judge must consult with the Judge Advocate General before designating a Tribunal under this section if a claim to which the designation relates involves an offender convicted by the Court Martial, or found guilty by a disciplinary officer, under the Armed Forces Discipline Act 1971.

 ### 31 Offender to be given copy of claim and reasonable opportunity to make written submission on it
 (1) Before determining a victim’s claim, the Tribunal must—